aem2231/smallfetch/README.md

 ## Contributing

-Anyone is of course welcome to contribute, this is my first project in C so any criticism or suggestions is welcomed and appreciated.
+Anyone is of course welcome to contribute, this is my first project in C so any criticism or suggestions are welcomed and appreciated.